privateprep/coding-space-website/README.md

 ## Previous Development

-Before this repo, we have class signup via a now-archived repo: https://github.com/privateprep/tcs-class-signup.
+Before this repo, we were supporting class signup via a now-archived repo: https://github.com/privateprep/tcs-class-signup.

 If you are looking for a history of commits for the signup flow, that's likely a better place to look.